danielnemenyi/latoupiefolle/_notes/2021-08-15-educational-equipment-and-militant-interventions.md

 **Educational Equipment**

-To note first of all that a substantial focus by Anne on education, especially primary schools.
+To note first of all a substantial focus by Anne on education, especially primary schools.

 See [[Stuart Elden]]'s [post on